-Contractual obligations as of December 31, 2023 are related to payments of operating leases for our office spaces at our corporate headquarters in New York, New York, a laboratory space located in Nutley, New Jersey, and office space in Hørsholm, Denmark.
+Additional contractual obligations as of December 31, 2024 are related to payments of operating leases for our office spaces at our office in New York, New York, a laboratory space located in Nutley, New Jersey, and an office space in Hørsholm, Denmark.
+We entered into a lease agreement for our headquarters in Princeton, New Jersey with expected lease commencement date in 2025.
 Our obligations and commitments are disclosed in the contractual obligations table below:

 Payments Due By Period (in thousands)

-Total Less T han 1 Year 1 to 3 Years
+Total han 1 Year 1 to 3 Years

-Operating Lease Commitments \$ 1,522 \$ 996 \$ 526
+Operating Lease Commitments \$ 1,883 \$ 942 \$ 941

-Total \$ 1,522 \$ 996 \$ 526
+Total \$ 1,883 \$ 942 \$ 941

 In addition, we enter into contracts in the normal course of business with CROs, CMOs, clinical sites and other third parties for clinical trials, pre-clinical research studies and testing, professional consultants for expert advice and other vendors for clinical supply, manufacturing and other services.
-These contracts are not considered contractual obligations, as they provide for termination upon prior notice, and, therefore, are cancelable contracts and do not include any minimum purchase commitments.
-Payments due upon cancellation consist only of payments for services provided or expenses incurred, including non-cancellable obligations of our service providers, up to the date of cancellation.
+We do not consider these contracts to be contractual obligations, as they provide for termination upon prior notice, and, therefore, are cancelable contracts and do not include any minimum purchase commitments.
+Payments due upon cancellation of these contracts consist only of payments for services provided or expenses incurred, including non-cancellable obligations of our service providers, up to the date of cancellation.

-As further described in NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS of our enclosed consolidated financial statements, under various licensing and related agreements with third parties, we have agreed to make milestone and royalty payments to third parties.
+As further described in NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS of our enclosed consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data, under various licensing and related agreements with third parties, we have agreed to make milestone and royalty payments to third parties.

-Research and development is inherently uncertain and, should such research and development fail, the MSK License, the CD33 License, and SADA License are cancelable at our option.
+Research and development is inherently uncertain and, should such research and development fail, the MSK License Agreement and SADA License Agreement are cancelable at our option.
 We have also considered the development risk and each party's termination rights under the three license agreements when considering whether any contingent payments, certain of which also contain time-based payment requirements, were probable.
 In addition, to the extent we enter into sublicense arrangements, we are obligated to pay to MSK a percentage of certain payments that we receive from sublicensees of the rights licensed to us by MSK, for which the percentage varies based upon the nature of the clinical or development milestone.
-To date, we have not entered into any sublicenses related to the CD33 License, the SADA License or the MabVax/Y-mAbs Sublicense.
-We have entered into sublicenses and distribution agreements with SciClone and Takeda in 2020, Adium in 2021, and WEP in 2022, as allowed under the MSK License.
+To date, we have not entered into any sublicenses related to the CD33 License or the SADA License.
+We have entered into sublicenses and distribution agreements with Swixx for the Eastern Europe region in 2020, SciClone for the Eastern Asia region in 2020, Takeda for Israel in 2020, Adium for the Latin America region in 2021, WEP for the Western Europe region in 2022, INPHARMUS for Turkey in 2024 and Nobelpharma for Japan in 2024, as allowed under the MSK License.
 Our failure to meet certain conditions under such arrangements could cause the related license to such licensed product to be canceled and could result in termination of the entire respective arrangement with MSK.
 In addition, we may terminate the MSK License, the CD33 License, or the SADA License with prior written notice to MSK.